-Note: At the Exemplary level, an educator's level of expertise is such that he or she is able to model this element through training, teaching, coaching, assisting, and/or demonstrating.
-In this rubric, this fevel of expertise is denoted by "Is able to model,"
+Note: Af the Exemplary base, an educabrix level of sycerias is such that he or she is aple to model this element through fraining, beaching, assisting, and/or demonstrating.
+In this minin, beaching, coaching, assisting, and/or demonstrating.
+In this minin, the fevel of expands is denoted by "Is sine to model,"